What is AER, and how does it work?

 3. Add one

-4. Increase the result by how many times interest will be paid in a year
+4. Raise the result to the number of times interest will be paid in a year

 5. Subtract one

-You can use the AER formula to work out how much interest you’ll earn from 2 year fixed rate bonds, 3 year fixed rate bonds and fixed rate bonds with other terms.
-The good news is that at raisin.co.uk, we do the maths for you so you can see how much you could earn from a savings account before you apply.
+You can use the AER formula to work out how much interest you’ll earn from 2 year fixed rate bonds, 3 year fixed rate bonds, and fixed rate bonds with other terms.
+The good news is that at Raisin UK, we do the maths for you so you can see how much you could earn from a savings account before you apply.

 Should I check how interest is advertised?

 It’s always worth ensuring that you fully understand how a savings account works before you apply for it, but it’s especially important to check how interest is being advertised.
-A bank should always advertise the gross rate of interest as well as the AER, and while these percentages can be the same, they could be different.
-If you compare savings accounts from two different banks, but you compare the gross interest rate from one account with the AER from another, you may end up with a misleading comparison.
+A bank in the UK should always advertise the gross rate of interest as well as the AER, and while these percentages can be the same, they could be different.
+If you compare savings accounts from two different banks, but you compare the gross interest rate from one account with the annual equivalent rate from another, you may end up with a misleading comparison.

 What does AER variable mean?